Introduction

 Compromised Quality

-Stopping and starting the pouring process can lead to cold joints, which are weak points in the concrete.
-This can compromise the structural integrity and durability of the finished project.
+Interruptions in the pouring process can create cold joints, which are weak points that can undermine the overall strength and longevity of the concrete structure.

 -